Come Work for Us

 - Child Care Licensing regulates daycare, foster care, and types of childcare to protect the health and safety of children.
 There are about one million children in child care in Texas.

-- Adult Protective Services works with communities and families to protect a people who are elderly or who have disabilities from abuse, neglect and exploitation.
+- Adult Protective Services works with communities and families to protect the elderly or adults who have disabilities from abuse, neglect and exploitation.
 These Texans make up about a quarter of our state's population.